Singularities of the moduli space of level curves

 \textbf{Theorem.} \emph{Let $g\ge 4$.
 We have}

-\emph{Furthermore, the locus $J_{\ell}$ is empty if and only if $5\neq\ell\le 6$; therefore, for $g\ge 4$ and $5\neq \ell\le 6$, we have for any desingularisation $\widehat{\cR}_{g,\ell}\rightarrow\rr_{g,\ell}$ and for all integers $q\geq 0$. }
+\emph{Furthermore, the locus $J_{\ell}$ is empty if and only if $5\neq\ell\le 6$; therefore, for $g\ge 4$ and $5\neq\ell\le 6$, we have for any desingularisation $\widehat{\cR}_{g,\ell}\rightarrow\rr_{g,\ell}$ and for all integers $q\geq 0$. }

 The case $\ell=1$ is proven by Harris and Mumford in \cite{HM}.
 The case $\ell=2$ is proven by the second author in collaboration with Ludwig \cite{FaLu} (following work of Ludwig, \cite{lu2007}).
 The above formulation presents the isomorphism \eqref{eq:extensionofpcf} as a consequence of $J_\ell=\varnothing$ (and Harris and Mumford's work on the locus $T_1$).
 However, the question of whether \eqref{eq:extensionofpcf} holds in the remaining cases (for $\ell=5$ or $\ell>6$) remains open.
-In this direction, one can exploit the complete computation of the group $\ul\aut_C(\ssC,\ssL,\phi)$ carried out in \S\ref{subsect:compositel}.
+In \S\ref{subsect:compositel}, we provide a complete computation of the group $\ul\aut_C(\ssC,\ssL,\phi)$ which is interesting in its own right.
+This shows in particular that the existence of a point in $J_\ell$ over a stable curve $C$ is a combinatorial condition depending only on the dual graph of $C$ and on $\ell$.
+The computation of $\ul\aut_C(\ssC,\ssL,\phi)$ will certainly allow to further detail the geometry of $J_\ell$ (\emph{e.g} the irreducible components) and of $\ol{\cR}_{g,\ell}$.
+We show for instance a simple combinatorial device (ghost camera) detecting the presence of ghosts and counting their number.